-The one other requirement from the Apple Music side is that you actually are subscribing to the service.
+Step 2: The other requirement from the Apple Music side is that you are subscribing to the Apple Music service, which requires a fee.
 It’s not enough to just have the app.
-You need to sign up and have a functioning subscription (trial periods are OK) to actually receive the playlists you’re looking to move over.
+You need to sign up and have a functioning subscription (trial periods are OK) to receive the playlists you’re looking to move over.

-If you’re already using an iOS device and want to transfer things that way, there are apps for that.
-SongShift is probably the most prominent, and it’s fairly easy to manage.
+Step 1: If you’re already using an iOS device and want to transfer things that way, there are apps for that.
+SongShift is our favorite app for getting your playlists on Apple Music.
 You can try it out as a guest instead of setting up an account, but it’s free to use unless you buy into a Pro account, which quickens the process and gives you other perks.

-A bunch of these have popped up over the years, and they’ve gotten so much better in that time, making this process easier than ever.
-You can use these from a web browser or mobile app, and maybe even a desktop app for Windows, MacOS, and Linux.
+A bunch of these services have popped up over the years, and they’ve gotten much better in that time, making this process easier than ever.
+You can use these from a web browser or mobile app and maybe even a desktop app for Windows, macOS, and Linux.
 For the most part, they are broken down into free and paid tiers.
 Free tiers may limit you to transferring one playlist at a time, as opposed to paid plans that let you move entire libraries at the drop of a hat.

 Free Your Music is like that.
-Pay $9.89 as a one-time fee and transfer over an unlimited number of songs, playlists, and albums.
+Pay $15 as a one-time fee and transfer over an unlimited number of songs, playlists, and albums.
 Pay for a premium or lifetime subscription, and you can do more, like keep playlists in the cloud, sync music between different services, and share them, too.
-That means you can switch from Spotify to Apple Music, yet keep the Spotify account active (if you choose to) and have both services stay in line with each other.
+That means you can switch from Spotify to Apple Music yet keep the Spotify account active (if you choose to) to have both services stay in line with each other.

 Soundiiz also keeps a fair bit of its better features behind a paywall.
 For example, the free tier lets you transfer Spotify playlists you created, but not any that Spotify curated.
 You’re also limited to transferring playlists one at a time, and only if there are 200 songs or fewer in each of those playlists.
 Pay $4.50 per month or $36 for a full year to lift those restrictions and have way more leeway over how to curate or prepare the content you’re switching over.